openaustralia/planningalerts/app/views/atdis/_guidance.md

 ####<a name="step-6"></a> Step 6 - Visually inspect `more_info_url` and `comments_url` web addresses

 With your web browser follow links in the mandatory `more_info_url` fields and visually inspect them.
-They should be a normal human readable web page giving you more information about that particular application.
+They should be a normal, human-readable web page giving you more information about that particular application.

 Note that
 > The underlying content must be directly accessible without